What is a financial budget?

 Tips for sticking to your budget

-Setting a budget is a great start if you’re serious about saving money, but good intentions only go so far when temptation comes calling.
+Setting a budget is a solid start if you’re serious about saving money.
+But good intentions only go so far when temptation comes calling.

-If you need a helping hand, here’s how to stick to your budget:
+If you need a helping hand, here are a few ideas on how to stick to your budget:

 Tip.1: Pay yourself first

-When it comes to saving money we all face our own particular challenges, but one thing is universal… life always finds a way to interfere!
+When it comes to saving money we all face our own particular challenges, but one thing is universal… Life has a habit of disrupting our best-laid plans.

-It’s essential to save when you first get paid by immediately transferring the money out of your current account and into separate savings accounts.
-It’s easier to manage your finances when you can see how much you have to last until payday.
-And you might be less tempted to dip into your savings 😈
+By immediately transferring a portion of your wages out of your current account and into separate savings pockets when you're first paid, it can make it easier to see how much you have to last until the next payday.
+And by keeping the money in a separate account, you might be less tempted to dip into your savings.

 Tip.2: Track your spending

-No matter how disciplined we are, there are always spending urges we struggle to control.
-Resisting impulse buys is a key part of the budgeting process, and one trick that might be able to help is the ‘30 Day Rule’.
+No matter how disciplined we are, it can sometimes be a challenge to control our spending urges.
+But resisting impulse buys is a key part of limiting your spending, and one trick that might be able to help is the ‘30 Day Rule’.

-The idea is that if you’re tempted to make an unplanned purchase, you walk away from the situation and make a note of the item, price and date.
-You can then revisit the decision later and avoid buying something you might regret.
+The rule is intended to help if you feel tempted to make an unplanned purchase.
+By walking away from the situation and making a note of the item, price and date, you can then revisit the decision later and avoid buying something you might regret.

-Getting to grips with financial planning to create a budget can be laborious, but thanks to Open Banking there are financial products available which use the latest technology in an app to simplify the process for you.
+Getting to grips with financial planning to create a budget can be laborious, but thanks to Open Banking there are now financial products that use the latest technology in an app to simplify the process for you.

 For example, Plum is a free budgeting app, regulated by the Financial Conduct Authority (FCA), which can help you budget by providing a real-time view of your spending across all your bank accounts and credit cards.